cmaddry/CM-SDR/README.md

 ![NOAA 15](images/first_NOAA15.jpg)

 I might try and use WXtoImg to decode the data, but I can't imagine it was good enough for that.
 The signal was pretty weak so I might buy an LNA to improve this.
-Stoked that I got this to work!!!
+Stoked that I got this to work!!